XeniaGabriela/echoserver/README.md

 # UDP ECHO SERVER AND CLIENT

-This repository contains both UDP server and Client for testing UDP connections by counting lost packages.
+This repository contains a UDP server and a UDP client for testing UDP connections by counting lost packages.

 ## Requirements